kirbyt/PhotoWheel/README.md

 How To Build PhotoWheel
 =======================

+This project requires Xcode 4.5 or later, and iOS 6.

 Here are the additional steps you must follow to build and run PhotoWheel on your iPad:

 1. Add your Flickr App Key to the flickrAPIKey marco defined in AppKeys.h.
 Calls to the Flickr web services will not return data without this key.